 Welcome to the Student Disability Services page.
-Here you will find information relating to disability services and accommodation requests available for Weill Cornell Medical School and Graduate School of Medical Sciences students.
+Here you will find information relating to disability services and accommodation requests available for students of the Medical College and of the Graduate School of Medical Sciences of Weill Cornell Medicine.
 We work in partnership with faculty, staff and students to ensure that all aspects of student life are accessible, equitable, and inclusive for all individuals with disabilities.

-To ensure that students have a successful and accessible education experience at Weill Cornell, we are committed to protecting the privacy of all learners and we encourage that students reach out to me (Dean Zappetti) directly to inquire about acommodations.
+To ensure that students have a successful and accessible education experience at Weill Cornell, we are committed to protecting the privacy of all learners.

 Disability Services and Accommodation Requests

 Disability is defined by the Americans with Disabilities Act of 1990 as “a physical or mental impairment that substantially limits one or more major life activites.”
 An individual may also qualify as disabled if they have had an impairment in the past or is seen as disabled based on a personal or group standard or norm.
 Such impairments may include physical, sensory, and cognitive or intellectual impairments.
 Mental disorders (also known a psychiatric or psychosocial disability) and various types of chronic disease may also be considered qualifying disabilities.
 A disability may occur during a person’s lifetime or may be present from birth.
 Disability can be permanent or short-term.

 The Medical College and the Graduate School of Medical Sciences of Weill Cornell Medicine are dedicated to providing equal educational opportunities for students with disabilities.
 Federal law states that no qualified student will be excluded, denied participation or subjected to discrimination from any program or activity.

 Possible accommodations include, but are not limited to: